yashakaushal/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Department of Physcis and Astronomy \n University of Pittsburgh
+- name: Department of Physcis and Astronomy
   url: https://www.physicsandastronomy.pitt.edu/
+- name: University of Pittsburgh

 # Short bio (displayed in user profile at end of posts)